-Dormitory and campus behavioral standards are based upon reason and respect for other persons, property, and academic regulations.
+Dormitory and campus behavioral standards are based upon reason and respect for students, staff, other persons, property, and academic regulations.
+As a condition of living in Bridgton Academy dorms, Bridgton Academy students agree to abide by the Academy's Dormitory Living Policy and the conditions and rules specified herein.